All Episodes

 There's no way that worked.

-I mean, that was sort of defeating the the whole point.
+I mean, that was sort of defeating the whole point.

-Do you believe this is gonna get signed?
+Do you believe this is going to get signed?

 There's something, there's a dog not barking in this story.

-Well, I'll tell you, China reportedly, and somewhat obviously, was using the TikTok thing as leverage for you know other things that it wants out of the United States.
+Well, I'll tell you, China reportedly, and somewhat obviously, was using the TikTok thing as leverage for other things that it wants out of the United States.

 Have you heard any news about anything they're getting in return?

-Do you believe that China went from, well, there's no way you're gonna take the jewel of our online assets unless you give us something pretty pretty good?
+Do you believe that China went from, well, there's no way you're going to take the jewel of our online assets unless you give us something pretty, pretty good.

 It might be tariffs, it might be something else, but you better give us something pretty good.

-And then we did hear that the US was holding back some uh defense um allocations for Taiwan, and then it might be connected, but that was supposed to be temporary, you know, just while we're talking to them.
+And then we did hear that the U.S. was holding back some defense allocations for Taiwan and that it might be connected, but that was supposed to be temporary, you know, just while we're talking to them.

 Is it temporary?

-Don't you feel that there's no way this deal could have been done unless we promise them something, right?
+Don't you feel that there's no way this deal could have been done unless we promised them something, right?

 There's no way.